Pratham2405/ESKAPE-Drug-Repurposing-/README.md

 - Ligand directory
 - Receptor file
 - Config file
+- Vina
+- Output Directory(all the `.out` and `.log` files would be saved in this folder)
+- Faulty structures directory

 2. **Run the Screening Script:**
 Execute the script to start the virtual screening.
 You would obtain a CSV file ranking the ligands based on Binding Affinity(kJ/mol).